A level set based method for fixing overhangs in 3D printing: Conclusions and future work

 \section{Conclusions and future work}

-We have introduced a level-set-based method to create optimal chamfers in additive manufacturing, avoiding the use of classical vertical support structures.
-Let us stress that some additional effort should be dedicated to make chamfers fully and easily detachable from the object.
-This can be done with classical methods already largely used in the low-cost 3D printing.
-Let us also mention that the proposed algorithm can be easily parallelized, although the CPU time spent in the creation of the optimized model is largely rewarded in terms of printing time.
+We have introduced a level set based method to create \emph{ad hoc} chamfers in additive manufacturing, avoiding in most cases the use of classical vertical support structures.
+Moreover, in the worst-case scenario the evolved surface will not be worse than the one obtained with commercial software.

+The main drawback of the proposed approach is that objects with small or sharp details clearly require a quite fine computational grid, thus rising the CPU time.
+Note that this is not a limitation of the evolution model, rather a limitation of the level set method itself.

+Let us also stress here that we consider only the overhanging issue in printability, although the use of the support structure is not just for overhangs.
+As recalled in section \ref{sec:openpbs}, it also keeps the whole model from falling because of the gravity.
+Moreover, for printers that use the same material for both the model and the support structure, removing the support structure from the model can become difficult too.
+For all these reasons the proposed method is more suitable for printers that use different materials for the support structure, such as polyjet printers.

-We hope that this study can pave the way to fully shape optimization based on the coupling of the level-set method and the shape derivatives \cite{burger2005EJAM}.
-In this context one could minimize directly the printing time and at the same time penalize the contact between the desired object and the removable parts, in order to simplify the final detaching operations.
+We hope that this study can pave the way to shape optimization methods based on the coupling of the level set method and the shape derivatives \cite{burger2005EJAM}.
+In that context one could minimize directly the printing time and at the same time penalize the contact between the desired object and the removable parts, in order to simplify the final detaching operations.